Pennsylvania’s BMP Verification Program

 - They confirm that Pennsylvania farmers are doing water-quality protection work that has previously been unaccounted for and can be factored into the documentation of Pennsylvania’s progress on its Chesapeake Bay Watershed goals.

 - These results underscore that our water protection strategies and programs must be based on good, accurate data.
 This is necessary to our ability to target resources to meet the recommendations and action items put forth last January by Governor Wolf in Pennsylvania’s Bay Restoration Strategy.
-Moreover, having accurate data is key to developing Pennsylvania’s Phase 3 Watershed Implementation Plan, ensuring a plan that is accurate, realistic, and implementable.
+Moreover, accurate data is key to implementing Pennsylvania’s Phase 3 Watershed Implementation Plan, ensuring results that are accurate.

 For more information, see the Chesapeake Bay Program Survey Summary.